-Southeastern dance and music concerts, art exhibits highlight Fanfare's third week
+Southeastern Theatre, a symphony and art exhibit highlight Fanfare's third week

 by: Tonya Lowentritt

-HAMMOND – A dance presentation, lectures, a musical concert and an art exhibit opening,
+HAMMOND – A theatre presentation, lecture, a musical concert and an art exhibit opening

 are just some of the events on tap for the third week of Southeastern Louisiana University’s